carpentries-incubator/fair-bio-practice/_episodes/01-welcome.md

 When should you engage in data sharing and open practices?
 * Data management should be done throughout the duration of your project.
 * If you wait till the end, it will take a massive effort on your side and will be more of a burden than a benefit.
+* The overheads of making data suitable for sharing at each stage of data life-cycle are small comparing to the other actions involved
 * Taking the time to do effective data management will help you understand your data better and make it easier to find when you need it (for example when you need to write a manuscript or a thesis!).
 * All the practices that enable others to access and use your outcomes directly benefit you and your group